The weather has to be especially bad to see snow at the seaside – it’s a rare thing!

-The rest of the country and particularly the south east was suffering from ‘severe weather’.
+At the time, the rest of the country and particularly the south east was suffering from ‘severe weather’.
 We had a light fall of snow that left a relatively thin covering on the ground on Friday 18th December 2010.
-That said, it was about as thick as it gets!
+That’s about as thick as it gets!

 Mild air tried to barge in from the Atlantic which brought some respite from the cold – but resulted in tremendous snowfall.